MicrosoftDocs/win32/desktop-src/Memory/creating-a-file-mapping-using-large-pages.md

 ---
-Description: 'The following example uses the CreateFileMapping function with the SEC\_LARGE\_PAGES flag to use large pages.
-It requires Windows Server 2003 with Service Pack 1 (SP1) or later.' ms.assetid: 'be2cdcbc-03e8-407d-8ae2-569f8fd8cba8'
+Description: The following example uses the CreateFileMapping function with the SEC\_LARGE\_PAGES flag to use large pages.
+It requires Windows Server 2003 with Service Pack 1 (SP1) or later. ms.assetid: be2cdcbc-03e8-407d-8ae2-569f8fd8cba8
-title: Creating a File Mapping Using Large Pages
+title: Creating a File Mapping Using Large Pages ms.date: 05/31/2018 ms.topic: article ms.author: windowssdkdev ms.prod: windows
+ms.technology: desktop
 ---

 # Creating a File Mapping Using Large Pages

-The following example uses the [**CreateFileMapping**](createfilemapping.md) function with the **SEC\_LARGE\_PAGES** flag to use large pages.
+The following example uses the [**CreateFileMapping**](/windows/win32/WinBase/nf-winbase-createfilemappinga?branch=master) function with the **SEC\_LARGE\_PAGES** flag to use large pages.
 It requires Windows Server 2003 with Service Pack 1 (SP1) or later.

 The buffer must be large enough to contain the minimum size of a large page.
 This value is obtained using the [**GetLargePageMinimum**](getlargepageminimum.md) function.
 This feature also requires the "SeLockMemoryPrivilege" privilege.